backstage/backstage/plugins/git-release-manager/README.md

   - `GRM`
     1. The selected commit is cherry-picked to the release branch
     1. The release tag is bumped
-    1. Updates GitHub release's tag and description with the patch's details
+    1. Updates Git release's tag and description with the patch's details
   - Your CI
     1. Detects the new tag by matching the git reference `refs/tags/(rc|version)-.*` (Release Versions are patchable as well)
     1. Builds and deploys to staging (or production if Release Version) for testing
 - User presses **Promote Release Candidate to Release Version**
   - `GRM`
     1. Creates Release Version tag `version-<version>`
-    1. Promotes the GitHub release by removing the prerelease flag
+    1. Promotes the Git release by removing the prerelease flag
   - Your CI
     1. Detects the new tag by matching the git reference `refs/tags/version-.*`
     1. Builds and deploys to production for testing